Many Russians Today Take Pride In Afghan War That Foretold Soviet Demise

 "When we were 20 years old, they told us it was possible the Americans would try to lay a hand on Afghanistan, and we laughed," said Yerin.
 "Now everything is happening just as they told us 40 years ago."

-The U.S. war in Afghanistan has lasted almost twice as long as the Soviets'.
+The U.S. war in Afghanistan has lasted almost twice as long as the Soviet one.